-Six years ago, I wrote an email to my friends describing the perfect day I hoped to have once I was running my business full-time (which happened six months later).
+Six years ago, I wrote an email to my friends describing the perfect day I hoped to have once I was running my business full-time (which unexpectedly happened six months later).
+I recently came across this so of course I have to share it.
 Reading it now, some of it was spot on but other parts were way off.
 Remarks from Present Day Allison are in bold.
 It’s not the perfect day I would have if I was a lottery winner–although I would still work if I was–but rather my perfect realistic day.
 You’ll see what I mean.

 Job Status: Two years into running AB Beauty part-time.
 Working full-time as an Office Manager at a construction company Monday-Friday.

 Living In: Newport

 When I roll out of bed on a weekday, the first thing I do is count how many days until Friday.
 I like my job as much as I can like a non-makeup job, but that still doesn’t make me want to go every day.
 When I roll out of bed for a makeup job, my first thought is, Let’s do this.
 In the next few years, hopefully I’ll be rolling out of bed to go to makeup jobs on weekdays and weekends.
 You will, but you’ll spend the majority of your time running your company.
 Also, don’t use the word “roll” so much.

 In the meantime, in the spirit of the law of attraction, You loved that book, didn’t you, Past Allison?
 I’d like to share with you my perfect daily schedule.

 7:00am: Wake up.
 I don’t mind waking up earlier for a makeup job, but if I don’t have something super early, I’d like to wake up at a decent hour.
 Your “decent hour” is now 6:00am.
 You’ll start preferring earlier wakeups as you get into your 30s.
 You’ll like that it gives you more day.